1989 San Francisco Giants season: Game 5

-The Giants made it to their first World Series since 1962 with a 3-2 win over the Cubs to win the 1989 National League pennant, four games to one.
+The Giants made it to their first World Series since 1962 with a 3–2 win over the Cubs to win the 1989 National League pennant, four games to one.
 The final game pitted Mike Bielecki against a well-rested (due to his quick exit from Game 2) Rick Reuschel.
 Reuschel made amends for his poor start in Game 2 by giving up only one run over eight innings.
 The one run Reuschel gave up was an unearned run the Cubs scored when Walton reached on an error by Mitchell and then scored on Sandberg's double.
-The Cubs held the 1-0 lead until the seventh inning when Will Clark tripled and scored on Mitchell's sacrifice fly.
+The Cubs held the 1–0 lead until the seventh inning when Will Clark tripled and scored on Mitchell's sacrifice fly.

 With two outs in the eighth, the Cubs appeared ready to perhaps send the series back to Chicago.
 But Candy Maldonado pinch-hit for Reuschel and walked.
 Bielcki then proceeded the load the bases by walking both Butler and Thompson.
-Don Zimmer sent for Mitch Williams to end the jam, but Clark drove a single to center that gave the Giants a 3-1 lead.
+Don Zimmer sent for Mitch Williams to end the jam, but Clark drove a single to center that gave the Giants a 3–1 lead.
 The Cubs strung together three straight singles with two outs in the ninth to pull within a run, but Bedrosian got Sandberg to ground out to second to end the game and the series.

 The Giants were in their first World Series since 1962.
 Clark's stellar performance earned him Most Valuable Player honors for the Giants.
 Clark hit .650 with eight RBIs.

-World series
+World Series

 It was the first World Series in which the losing team never had the lead and never had the tying run at the plate in its final turn at-bat.
+The Giants were tied at the end of exactly two innings for the entire series: the first inning of Game 1 and the third inning of Game 2.